pchain-org/pchain/README.md

 If you wanna testing your smart contract, it's better to deploy it on testnet first.
 You can follow [this guide](https://github.com/pchain-org/pchain/wiki/How-to-sync-and-run-pchain's-testnet) to run pchain's testnet.

+You can [Get free tPI](https://testnet.pchain.org/vfaucet.html) from our testnet.

 ### Full Node On The Pchain Main Network

 ```